BretFisher/docker-build-workflow/README.md

-# Docker Build and Push GitHub Actions Workflow
+# Template Repo: Docker Build and Push GitHub Actions Workflow

 [![Lint Code Base](https://github.com/BretFisher/docker-build-workflow/actions/workflows/call-super-linter.yaml/badge.svg)](https://github.com/BretFisher/docker-build-workflow/actions/workflows/call-super-linter.yaml)
 [![Docker Build](https://github.com/BretFisher/docker-build-workflow/actions/workflows/call-local-docker-build.yaml/badge.svg)](https://github.com/BretFisher/docker-build-workflow/actions/workflows/call-local-docker-build.yaml)

 A Reusable Workflow of the Docker GitHub Actions steps.
 Enhanced with learnings from production use.

+> ⚠️ **DO NOT call this workflow directly**, rather, use it as a template repo and fork it for your own reusable workflow.
+I might change this workflow at anytime, based on new GHA features or learnings, and your calling workflow might break. ⚠️

 ## Reasons to use this workflow